 Clare Hall students are also offered access to a comprehensive health and wellbeing app that provides another way to access the counselling support, as well as many other features to promote wellbeing.
 All students are provided with contact details for SAP at the start of the year by the Tutorial Office.
 If you have any queries, please email email@example.com.

-The Tutors are pleased to announce that Clare Hall now provides a free and confidential College-Based Counselling service for all postgraduate students registered at the College.
+Clare Hall provides a free and confidential College-based counselling service for all postgraduate students registered at the College.
 This is in addition to the University Counselling Service (UCS) which Clare Hall students can also use.

 Many people sort out problems by talking to friends, family or staff in their College or Department.
 Sometimes looking up some information about things that are concerning them is helpful and UCS has a large selection of self-help information available on their website.
 However, there are times when this is not enough, and you may wish to speak to the College-Based Counsellor in a private setting in your College.

-The Clare Hall Counsellor is available on Fridays during Full Term between 9 am and 5 pm.
+The Clare Hall Counsellor is available on Thursdays during Full Term between 9am and 5pm.
 Please be sure to indicate that you are a member of Clare Hall when you apply for counselling.

 For more information and to apply, please go to College-Based Counselling at Clare Hall

 Please note that during peak times your application will be acknowledged and your details may be placed on a waiting list until a suitable appointment becomes available.